 How do families know how their child is getting on?

 The school will work with families to decide how best to meet the child’s needs.
 Support plans will be set out on an individual ‘Pupil Profile’ and will be reviewed at least termly.
+Small group and 1:1 interventions are monitored and evaluated throughout the year to ensure effectiveness.
 Pupil Profiles are written in consultation with families and include contributions from the child.
 We want you to feel involved and your children to feel safe, secure and to be the best that they can possibly be.